nickthecook/ops/README.md

 ```
   bg                    runs the given command in a background session
   bglog                 displays the log from the current or most recent background task from this project
+  countdown             Like `sleep`, but displays time remaining in terminal.
   down                  stops dependent services listed in ops.yml
   env                   prints the current environment, e.g. 'dev', 'production', 'staging', etc.
   envdiff               compares keys present in config and secrets between different environments